groupdocs-conversion-cloud/groupdocs-conversion-cloud-java/README.md

 # GroupDocs.Conversion Cloud SDK for Java

 This repository contains GroupDocs.Conversion Cloud SDK for Java source code.
-This SDK allows you to work with GroupDocs.Conversion Cloud REST APIs in your Java applications.
+This SDK has been developed to help you get started with using our document conversion REST API, allowing to seamlessly convert your documents to any format you need.
+With this single API, you can convert back and forth between over 50 types of documents and images, including all Microsoft Office and OpenDocument file formats, PDF documents, HTML, CAD, raster images and many more.

 ## Requirements